Nepal

 Durbar Square

-A UNESCO World Heritage Site that showcases the intricate architecture and rich history of the Malla kings.
+A UNESCO World Heritage site that showcases the intricate architecture and rich history of the Malla kings.

-Kathmandu, with its unique fusion of ancient traditions and modern vibrancy, represents the heart and soul of Nepal.
+Kathmandu, with its unique blend of ancient traditions and modern vibrancy, represents the heart and soul of Nepal.
 A city rich in cultural heritage, it continues to be a vital center for trade, spirituality, and tourism, drawing visitors with its breathtaking landscapes and warm hospitality.